 This sleepy beach town is within a one-hour driving distance from San Francisco or San Jose.

 You can certainly make Santa Cruz a stop on your Bay area itinerary, but I think it deserves to be its own destination.
 There is so much to do and see – you can easily spend a week without getting bored.

 If you love nature and enjoy a little adventure in your life then you must add Yosemite national park to the top of your must-see list.
 The national park is located on the western slopes of the Sierra Nevada Mountains and crosses 3 California counties.
-It spans an area of 761,268 acres (1,200 square miles) of mountains, steep granite cliffs, valleys, rivers, waterfall and lakes.
+It spans an area of 761,268 acres (1,200 square miles) of mountains, steep granite cliffs, valleys, rivers, waterfalls, and lakes.
 It is home to groves of Giant Sequoia trees and many species of plants and animals.
-It is also home for the American black bear and California brown bears.
+It is also home to the American black bear and California brown bears.

 When my family and I decided to go on a Sunday morning the temperature was expected to reach 95 degrees and we were debating whether to go or stay at home in the pool.
 I am glad we decided to go.

 In spite of the high temps, we had a great time.
 Universal created an environment in which high temps will not be a hindrance to having fun.
 There is a lot of shade everywhere and a lot of fans blowing cool and wet air (mist).
 It feels like they created their own weather.